Revealing economic facts: LLMs know more than they say: Using LLM embeddings to infer statistics

 \subsubsection{Learning from embeddings of other variables}

-The previous analyses assume that we have at least some labelled instances of a variable $v$ to estimate its values on other instances using the embeddings.
+The previous analyses assume that we have at least some labelled instances of a variable to estimate its values on other instances using the embeddings.
 Here, we test whether we can reliably estimate a regional or firm variable without access to any values of this variable.
-If the embeddings encode numbers in a consistent way across different variables, we should be able to predict variable $v$ using a model learned from other variables.
-More formally, given all variables $\mathbb{V}$ of a dataset, we train a regression model on embeddings and outcome values of variables $\mathbb{V} \setminus v$ and test the models on variable $y_v$.
-Training observations are described as $\{(y_{v}, E_{v}): v \in \mathbb{V} \setminus v_{test}\}$ and test observations as $\{(y_{v}, E_{v}): v = v_{test}\}$.
-Note that $E_v \neq E_w, \forall v \neq w$, as we use the completion prompt to obtain the embeddings, which also contains the name of the variable of interest $v$.
+If the embeddings encode numbers in a consistent way across different variables, we should be able to predict variable $v_{test}$ using a model learned from other variables.
+More formally, given all variables $\mathbb{V}$ of a dataset with $n$ entities, we train a regression model on embeddings $E_i$ and outcome values $y_i$ of entities $i$, and test the models on variable $v_{test}$.
+Training observations are described as $\{(y_{vi}, E_{vi}): v \in \mathbb{V} \setminus \{v_{test}\}, i = 1,...,n\}$ and test observations as $\{(y_{vi}, E_{vi}): v = v_{test}, i = 1,...,n\}$.
+Note that $E_v \neq E_w, \forall v \neq w$, as we use the completion prompt to obtain the embeddings, which also contains the name of the variables.

-To ensure our model is flexible enough to learn generalised embeddings, we train a neural network on the embeddings.
-We chose a neural network with two layers (128 neurons and 32 neurons, Leaky ReLU activation function) as our transfer learning model.
+To ensure our model is flexible enough to learn generalised embeddings, we train a neural network with two layers (128 neurons and 32 neurons, Leaky ReLU activation function) as our transfer learning model.
 We use the Adam optimiser with an initial learning rate of $10^{-5}$.
 To avoid overfitting, we only learn for 20 epochs and apply a strong dropout of 0.5 on the first layer.
 We test this approach on all five datasets.
-Here, and in the following transfer learning analyses, all variables are transformed as described in Section \ref{sec:data} before they are normalised (mean of zero, standard deviation of one).
+All variables are transformed as described in Section \ref{sec:data} before they are normalised (mean of zero, standard deviation of one).